IBM/aspera-cli/docs/README.md

 #### `openssl`

-To generate a key pair with a passphrase the following can be used on any system:
+To generate a key pair with a passphrase, the following can be used on any system:

 ```shell
 openssl genrsa -passout pass:_passphrase_here_ -out ${KEY_PAIR_PATH} 4096